150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 placed itself in a quiescent state where no vcpu will make MMU enabled memory accesses.

-On successful completion, the pending HPT will become the guest's active HPT and the previous HPT will be discarded.
+On succsful completion, the pending HPT will become the guest's active HPT and the previous HPT will be discarded.

 On failure, the guest will still be operating on its previous HPT.